New factorization theory for heavy quarkonium production and decay: Summary and outlook

+In this paper, we propose a soft gluon factorization (SGF) approach to describe quarkonium production and decay, which keeps the momentum difference between intermediate $\qq$ pair and physical quarkonium.
+From the point view of NRQCD, the SGF effectively resums a subset of Lorentz-invariant relativistic correction terms in NRQCD factorization.
+In this sense, the SGF is a generalization of the NRQCD factorization.

-Whereas for NRQCD factorization, we find that the lowest order result in velocity expansion can deviate from the full result by more than a factor of 4, mainly due to ignoring soft gluon emission.
-With so large deviation, it is not surprised that the NRQCD calculation faces many difficulties.
-The universality problem may be due to the fact that relativistic effects are different in different processes.
-As shapes of, e.g., differential cross sections in various channels can be changed in different ways by large relativistic effects, fitting LDMEs with lowest order NRQCD is not reliable, which may cause the hierarchy problem.
-Moreover, considering the large relativistic effect on yield, we may also expect significant effect on polarization, which may alter the transverse polarization of $\COcSa$ channel.
-Hopefully, all these difficulties may be resolved or relieved in the SGF framework with well controlled relativistic corrections.
+By construction, the SGF has a good convergence in velocity expansion, so the lowest order approximation may already capture most physics; whereas for NRQCD factorization, we find that the lowest order result in velocity expansion can deviate from the full result by more than a factor of 4, mainly due to ignoring the momentum taken away by soft gluon emission.
+With so large deviation, it is not surprising that the NRQCD calculation faces many difficulties.

+Hopefully, these difficulties may be resolved or relieved in the SGF framework with well controlled relativistic corrections.
+Specifically, the universality problem may be due to the fact that, for quarkonium production in different processes, e.g., $e^+e^-$ collision or $pp$ collision, lowest order NRQCD calculations suffer from large but different relativistic corrections.
+While in SGF, we do not expect large relativistic corrections.
+Moreover, considering the large relativistic effect on yield, we may also expect a significant effect on polarization, like color-magnetic dipole transition effect, which may alter the transverse polarization of the $\COcSa$ channel.
 Further examinations should be performed on the above expectations.

-Certainly, there are still lots of work to do.
-The most important thing is to prove the SGF to all orders in perturbation theory.
-A complete proof at two-loop level is also very helpful.
-Thanks to Eq.~\eqref{eq:fac1d} and the proposal of expanding $m_Q$ around $M/2$, the complexity of SGF in phenomenological study should be similar to that of NRQCD factorization, which makes the work much easier.

 [2]{#2}\begingroup \endgroup